 We began by researching Detroit Food Justice Task Force, reviewing the content, and meeting with Linda Campbell and Chef Kamaria Grey to discuss direction.
 We then sorted and edited material to be mapped out into spreads.
 The theme in Chef Kamaria's introduction and the theme we applied throughout was integrity — integrity for food access, nutrition, and the people of Detroit.
 We developed a clean, organized, two-column template which then informed the look of the book.
 We utilized large text for the ingredients and instructions for easy reading for children and crafted chef's notes in a smaller type size for adults.
 We incorporated a mix of action photography, final product stills, and vibrant, hand-painted illustrations.
 After a few rounds of revisions, we sent final files to print with a union, Detroit printer.

 The final cookbook was received with praise by the Detroit community.
 The book is used as an education tool that addresses food access in urban areas, healthy eating for kids, and fun, youth-friendly cooking.
-The cookbook launch in March 2017 was widely attended thanks to 3LC's promotional media and the book now serves as a fundraising tool for Detroit Youth Volume's health snacks program.
+The cookbook launch in March 2017 was widely attended thanks to 3LC's promotional media and the book now serves as a fundraising tool for Detroit Youth Volume's healthy snacks program.